sam-luby/InstaGrab/README.md

 * Selenium - In particular the web driver to 'drive' the chrome browser page
 * BeautifulSoup - Used to parse html content in this project
 * requests and urllib.request to open urls

+### How to use
+1. Clone or download it somewhere
+2. Install python, pip (package installer for python) & google chrome if you dont have them
+3. Use _pip install -r requirements.txt_ to install the necessary packages
+4. Run _python main.py <username>_ to download all the pictures.
+5. Theyre saved in a directory with their username.